-The CUET PG 2025 Agriculture examination will be conducted between May 8 and June 1, 2025, 2025, in 43 shifts at different exam centers in India and overseas.
+The CUET PG 2026 Agriculture examination will be conducted in May 2026, 2026, at different exam centers in India and overseas.

 • Syllabus Division: The syllabus includes Agrometeorology, Genetics & Plant Breeding, Biochemistry, Microbiology, Crop Production, Horticulture, and Livestock Management, which calls for an interdisciplinary approach.